 All prospective students are entitled to appropriate course information and advice and assistance with course choice, career planning, and transition into study at the college or elsewhere as appropriate to their needs.

-All students are able to use the full range of student services including careers guidance, funding advice, personal counselling and support as appropriate to meet their needs.
+All students are able to use the full range of student services including careers guidance, funding advice, Well-Being support as appropriate to meet their needs.

 All students should be able to access information and assistance with impartial progression choices during and at the end of their course.